Narberth 2 miles.

 A perfect romantic retreat for couples looking to cosy up and relax in lovely surroundings, enjoy the romantic seating areas around the lake yet being just a short drive from a variety of lovely places to eat and the fabulous beaches of South Wales.

-The owner, who is a professional chef, is able to offer private "high cuisine" dining and breakfasts using locally sourced produce and cookery classes are also available.
+The owner, who is a professional chef, is able to offer private "high cuisine" dining and breakfasts and affordable homemade everyday meals using locally sourced produce and cookery classes are also available.

 There is one ground floor king-size bedroom with an adjacent shower room.

 There is an open plan cosy living area, character features mixed with modern comfort with a well-equipped kitchen, dining area and comfy seating with the extra benefit of a woodburning stove.

 Outside, you can relax in the tucked away seclusion of your private courtyard and enjoy the luxurious hot tub or feel free to wander around the owner's grounds, sit a while by the stream which runs the length of the grounds, enjoy a picnic and watch the wildlife.